mrdski/Sandbox-CASMM/README.md

 * `casmm-db-dev` - localhost:5432

   > The first time the db is started, the [init_db.sh](/scripts/init_db.sh) script will run and seed the database with an environment specific dump.
-Read about Postgres initialization scripts [here](https://github.com/docker-library/docs/blob/master/postgres/README.md#initialization-scripts)
+Read about Postgres initialization scripts [here](https://github.com/docker-library/docs/blob/master/postgres/README.md#initialization-scripts).
+To see how to create this dump, look [here](https://github.com/DavidMagda/CaSMM_fork_2023/scripts/readme.md).

 * `casmm-compile_queue-dev`